methaneemissionsclimateTROPOMIgreenhouse gas

 Regulatory compliance: The EU Methane Regulation (2024) requires satellite monitoring of oil/gas imports, potentially restricting imports from high-emission producers.

 Leak detection and repair (LDAR): Companies use satellite data to identify and fix the largest leaks in their operations — often low-cost repairs (closing a valve, replacing a seal) that eliminate significant emissions.
+This slots into the broader practice of industrial site monitoring from satellites.

 Carbon market verification: Methane reduction projects selling carbon credits need independent verification that reductions actually occurred.
 Satellite monitoring provides that verification.